mochajs/mocha/index.md

       --interfaces           display available interfaces
       --reporters            display available reporters

+### -w, --watch

+  Executes tests on changes to the test files.

 ### --globals &lt;names&gt;

   Accepts a comma-delimited list of accepted global variable names.
 For example suppose your app deliberately exposes a global named `app` and `YUI`, you may want to add `--globals app,YUI`.